Sanglorian/orcus/Orcus Rulebook - current.md

 Whenever you start your turn with 0 hit points or below, you must make a special saving throw, called a death saving throw, to determine whether you creep closer to death or hang onto life.
 You are in the hands of fate now, aided only by powers and features that improve your chances of succeeding on a saving throw.

 Roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
-A success or failure has no effect by itself.
-On your third failure, you die.
-The successes and failures don’t need to be consecutive; keep track of both until you collect three of a kind.
+A success indicates no change (unless you roll 20 or higher; see below).
+A failure has no effect until your third failure, whereupon you die.
+The failures don’t need to be consecutive.
 The number of failures is reset to zero when you take a short or long rest.

 **Rolling 20 or higher:** When you make a death saving throw and roll 20 or higher, you can spend a recovery.
 Your HP are set to equal to your recovery value, and therefore you stop dying and become conscious, although you are still prone.
-If you have no recoveries to spend, treat this result as a 19.

-### Stabilizing a Creature

-If a dying creature gets the opportunity to spend a recovery to heal but it has no recoveries left, its HP is set to 1 only.
+**Healing with no recoveries:** If a dying creature gets the opportunity to spend a recovery to heal but it has no recoveries left, its HP is set to 1 instead.

 ### Monsters and Death